InventoryLab/selling-partner-api-models/README.md

 ```

-generate.psm1 uses AutoRest command to generate the Models and API interface.
+* generate.psm1 uses AutoRest command to generate the Models and API interface.
-addcode.psm1 embeds one line code 'PrepareRequest(_httpRequest)' before the line of 'HttpClient.SendAsync', so we can chime in and add the required auth headers.
+* addcode.psm1 embeds one line code 'PrepareRequest(_httpRequest)' before the line of 'HttpClient.SendAsync', so we can chime in and add the required auth headers.
-factory.psm1 generates another source code file that implements PrepareRequest and a static instance create function.
+* factory.psm1 generates another source code file that implements PrepareRequest and a static instance create function.

+To generate the code for an API, such as Orders API, just execute orders.ps1, you will get all you need.

 ## Security